By Steve & Tamami Laser

 Henry Ford II poses with the all-new Mustang introduced at the 1964 New York World’s Fair. (photo: Ford)

 The first production Mustangs were already delivered to Ford dealers across the country where they were supposed to be kept under wraps until the official intro on April 17.
-Ford Vice President and General Manager Lee Iacocca, considered to be the “father” of the Mustang, delivered a speech to the media during a press conference on April 13.
+Ford Vice President and General Manager Lee Iacocca, considered to be the “father” of the Mustang, spoke to the media during a press conference on April 13.

 Lee Iacocca introduced the Mustang to the media during a press conference packed with journalists in the Ford Pavilion at the 1964 New York World’s Fair. (photo: Ford)